Spot Review – Soma Bay Egypt

 Other water users

-Aside from the turtles there are obviously lots of kiters from KBC, some other wingers but we are still a minority.
+Aside from the turtles there are obviously lots of kiters from KBC and some other wingers but we are still a minority.
 There were also a few windsurfers hammering around who I think come from the hotel on the northern edge of the bay.

 Generally it seems the kiters prefer the flatter water closer to shore, so once you get a little further out you’ll find you largely have the place to yourself.
 When launching and returning to shore it’s worth noting that beginner kiters are having lessons upwind of the wing foiling channel.
 Mostly they will be in the shallow water so you’ll dismount before they are a concern, but it pays to keep an eye out and be considerate in particular of those learning.
 The experienced kiters can obviously sail all the way in and can avoid you.

-As I mentioned earlier I didn’t need my 7m wing and wouldn’t bother taking it in future (I’d rent if it was marginal).
-I also didn’t need my wetsuit in October, the air was 25 degrees C and the water similar.
-I did use a long sleeved rash guard and long legged rash pants to protect my legs from board rash climbing on and off the board.
-In addition and learning from a previous trip I got some Gill Knee Pads that worked great in preventing sore knees.
+As I mentioned earlier I learned from 2024 and didn’t take my 7m wing or wetsuit in 2025.
+I did use a long sleeved rash guard and long legged rash pants to protect my arms and legs from board rash climbing on and off the board.
+In addition and learning from a previous trip I got some Gill Knee Pads that worked great in preventing sore knees (Disclosure the previous link would generate a commision for me if you made a purchase.
+This does not cost you anything.
+I do not endorse products that I don’t use and like).

-The gear that was available to rent at KBC seemed good, but I am familiar with my own kit, I really don’t believe you can beat the Duotone wings for power and performance and I’m comfortable on my foil.
-So my conclusion is that it was well worth the Easyjet fee for taking everything with me.
+The gear that was available to rent at KBC seemed good, but I am familiar with my own kit.
+In particular I am comfortable riding my own foil and I really don’t believe you can beat the Duotone wings for power and performance.
+One of the benefits of being able to go out every day in great conditions is that you can develop the muscle memory of whatever skill you are working on faster than through intermittent sessions at home.
+My main aim had been to lock in my weaker stance (goofy) gybe and toe side riding.
+Being able to concentrate on that rather than acclimatizing to new gear really paid dividends.
+My conclusion is that it was well worth the Easyjet fee for taking everything with me.

 Safety

+Wind wise it is very reliable at this time of year.
 KBC don’t have live weather but there is a live weather station further up the bay which should show current conditions.
-The guys at KBC are good at judging conditions, so its a good idea to ask.
+The guys at KBC are good at judging conditions, so it’s a good idea to ask.
 On a couple of days I felt the wind had dropped a little and both times was correctly persuaded to stay with what I’d been using.

 The wind forecast by Windguru was very good for the time I was there.
 If anything we got the upper end of the forecast or even a little more.